biocatchltd/Heksher/docs/setting_types.rst

 Subset of a Closed List: Flag[...]
 ------------------------------------
 Setting values of type ``Flag[...]`` can hold a list of values that are in the list of allowed values.
 In effect, they hold a subset of the allowed values.
-For example, a setting of type ``Flag["red", "green", "blue"]`` may be set any of these values:
+For example, a setting of type ``Flag["red", "green", "blue"]`` may be set to any of these values:

     * ``"red", "green", "blue"``